 - Add eggs to the creamed butter and sugar one at a time, mixing well after adding each egg

-- Add 2 cups of fruits (made specifically following the directions above) to the creamed butter, sugar, eggs mixture
+- Add 2 cups of fruits to the creamed butter, sugar, eggs mixture

 - Add vanilla and almond essence, rum and orange liqueur (or orange zest) to the wet ingredient and mix well.